 On the other hand, you may be eligible to receive SNAP benefits if you are in a low-income household, have the proper citizenship and meet work requirements.
 SNAP, also known as the Supplemental Nutrition Assistance Program, provides food benefits to low-income individuals and families across the U.S. While the program’s requirements are more stringent, they are less exclusive than those of the WIC program.
 SNAP can provide benefits to both the men and women in your family that do not meet the categorical requirements set forth by WIC.

 Unlike the WIC food list, SNAP allows you to purchase a variety of foods, including fast and easy processed foods.
 The WIC program may limit the types of foods you can purchase to fruits and vegetables high in vitamin C, tofu and infant formulas.
 WIC does not allow you to purchase prepared and processed foods.
-By receiving benefits through WIC and SNAP program, you can gain access to valuable educational resources and non-food benefits.
+By receiving benefits through both WIC and SNAP, you can gain access to valuable educational resources and non-food benefits.

-WIC Infant Formula Rebate System
+What is the WIC Infant Formula Rebate System?

 If you are in need of formula for your baby, the WIC Infant Formula Rebate System has got you covered.
 This program was created after WIC programs in various states did not have the funds to cover high-cost infant formulas for their recipients.
 The program operates by soliciting competitive bids from manufacturers that want to get their products out on shelves for both WIC participants and non-WIC participants to purchase.
 These bids offer infant formulas at an attractive low-cost price or rebate.
 The best offers are awarded a contract with WIC and are put on WIC approved formula lists.